stanfordnlp/CoreNLP/_pages/corenlp-server.md

 ## Java Client

 CoreNLP includes a Java client to the server -- `StanfordCoreNLPClient` -- which mirrors the interface of the annotation pipeline (`StanfordCoreNLP.java`) as closely as possible.
-The primary motivating use-cases for using this class and not the local pipeline are:
+The primary motivating use cases for using this class and not the local pipeline are:

 * The models are not re-loaded every time your program runs.
 This is useful when debugging a block of code which runs CoreNLP annotations, as the CoreNLP models often take on the order of minutes to load from disk.
-* The machine running the server often has more compute and more memory than your local machine.
-Never again must gmail and CoreNLP compete for the same memory.
+* The machine running the server has more compute and more memory than your local machine.
+Never again must Chrome and CoreNLP compete for the same memory.

 The constructors to `StanfordCoreNLPClient` take the following 3 required arguments, and a fourth optional argument: